The Pleasures of Walking

 Riverwalks, for example, are made for strollers, not walkers; if a sidewalk doesn't go anywhere, walkers can't either.
 As for jaywalking, Whyte notes that aggressive pedestrian behavior usually is proof that downtown's transportation system caters excessively to cars, not walkers.
 Narrow sidewalks force people into traffic lanes, especially when they bunch up at lights.
 Walkers get impatient with long lights that accommodate turning cars and are tempted to cross without the green.
 And traffic jams make crossing between cars and against lights even more tempting.

-In fact, say "traffic" to engineers and they will reflex-ively think of something that moves on wheels, not wedgies.
+In fact, say "traffic" to engineers and they will reflexively think of something that moves on wheels, not wedgies.
 They have created a world in which "walk" signs are too brief, sidewalks too cluttered, curbs too high, standpipes too menacing.
 An eight-lane street may look like perfection when you drive on it, but looking for oncoming traffic across the concrete expanse of a Congress Parkway in the shimmering summer heat is for a walker like watching Omar Sharif and his camel materialize from the distant horizon in Lawrence of Arabia.

-One needn't look to other cities to find the pedestrian as unwelcome guest attitude.
+One needn't look to other cities to find the pedestrian-as-unwelcome-guest attitude.
 The city's 1982 pedestrian plan acknowledged only grudgingly that a busy sidewalk life in the Loop was "not undesirable."
 Indeed, Chicago's preferred solution for the problem of what are called vehicle-pedestrian conflicts is to get pedestrians off the street.
 Segregation is the ultimate aim of the city's ambitious pedway system of underground arcades and walkways.
-Particularly in the West Loop, the tunnels that eventually will connect workers in Sears Tower and nearby office blocks to Metra platforms in Union and Northwestern stations are intended to provide an alternate route to ease the rush-hour crush on Wacker Drive and Monroe and Madison streets—in effect creating a second street system below grade.
+Particularly in the western Loop, the tunnels that eventually will connect workers in Sears Tower and nearby office blocks to Metra platforms in Union and Northwestern stations are intended to provide an alternate route to ease the rush-hour crush on Wacker Drive and Monroe and Madison streets—in effect creating a second street system below grade.

 Pedways can ease some car-pedestrian conflicts, but they are no solution to the larger problems of cross-Loop transit.
 A multi-agency group has been examining the possibilities of a new transit distributor system (probably a light rail line) to serve the burgeoning Super Loop.
-While such a system would not offer every-corner service as buses do, it would have many more stops (via accessible sidewalk-level "stations") than do L's.
-Such a system would provide an intermediate method for short cross-Loop trips, including connecting trips to L stops and Metra stations that most people find too long to walk.
+While such a system would not offer every-corner service as buses do, it would have many more stops (via accessible sidewalk-level "stations") than do el lines.
+Such a system would provide an intermediate method for short cross-Loop trips, including connecting trips to el stops and Metra stations that most people find too long to walk.

 Unlike pedways, such a system would complement rather than compete with the existing sidewalk system.
 "We want to encourage people to walk," explains Deborah Stone, who directs the Central Area Distributor Project from offices at the Metropolitan Planning Council.
 "To be successful, any new system needs to be part of, an extension of, and an amenity to the existing pedestrian system."
 Stone even sees a day when entire Loop streets might be closed to all but delivery traffic and converted into mainly pedestrian rights-of-way.
-Monroe Street—an urban Cumberland Gap through which thousands of workers trek west each morning from subway and L stops to make their fortunes along the river—is an obvious candidate; four of the six major Loop transportation reform schemes proposed since 1974 have specified Monroe as a transit-only passage exclusively for subways, trolleys and pedestrians.
+Monroe Street—an urban Cumberland Gap through which thousands of workers trek west each morning from subway and el stops to make their fortunes along the river—is an obvious candidate; four of the six major Loop transportation reform schemes proposed since 1974 have specified Monroe as a transit-only passage exclusively for subways, trolleys, and pedestrians.

 Ultimately, of course, jobs are at stake.
-While big companies seldom choose headquarter locations for the convenience of their suppliers, customers or even lower-level staff, the convenience of management personnel is often crucial in such decisions.
+While big companies seldom choose headquarter locations for the convenience of their suppliers, customers, or even lower-level staff, the convenience of management personnel is often crucial in such decisions.
 It is no accident that the prestige office addresses along Wacker Drive also offer the shortest walks from the commuter rail stations through which most of Chicago's executive class enters and leaves the city.
 Getting goods and data from one side of the globe to the other may not matter as much in relocation decisions as getting the boss from one side of downtown to the other.

 Or getting the shopper from one side of the Loop to the other.
 Loop retailing is as dependent as ever on walk-in traffic; before you can get more people into your store you have to get more people onto the sidewalk.
 But how?
 Recent Loop redevelopment studies have all called for more pedestrian amenities.
 Such plans usually seek to create mall-like "people places" that convert sidewalks into plazas along the lines of the face-lifted State Street.